 If you’re looking for the cheapest used Tesla, you’ll want to search for a pre-owned Model 3 or an older (2012-2014) Model S as they typically represent the lowest-priced vehicles in the Tesla world.

-If you want a Tesla under $30,000, you’re almost exclusively looking at an older Model S with over 100,000 miles at this point (although that will likely change in the future as used Model 3 prices drop).
+If you want a Tesla under $30,000, you’re almost exclusively looking at an older Model S with over 100,000 miles at this point, or an older Model 3 (they are now beginning to sell under $30k).

 To look at even more specific pricing, let’s jump into the following sections and break down Tesla vehicle prices by model (S, 3, X, Y and more).